-(1) A document that is emailed and required by these rules to be sealed with an office seal is taken to be sealed if a facsimile of the office seal is affixed to the document by electronic means.
+(1) A document that is emailed and required by these rules to be sealed with an office seal is date of lodgment, of a document by email, means -

-- (2) For the purposes of subrule (1), an office seal is to be affixed to the document by, or at the direction of - - (a) the Principal Registrar; or - (b) an officer acting with the authority of the Principal Registrar.
+- taken to be sealed if a facsimile of the office seal is affixed to the document by electronic means. - (2) For the purposes of subrule (1), an office seal is to be affixed to the document by, or at the direction of - (a) the Principal Registrar; or - (b) an officer acting with the authority of the Principal Registrar.